moshix/immudb/README.md

 ### How to integrate immudb in your application

-We have SDKs available for the following programming languages:
+These SDKs are available for the following programming languages:

 1. Java [immudb4j](https://github.com/codenotary/immudb4j)
 2. Golang (`client` package in the immudb repo)